Alaul Haq: Death

 It is suggested by 'Abd al-Haqq al-Dehlawi, in his Akhbar al Akhyar, that Alaul Haq died in the year 800 AH (1398 AD).
 On the other hand, the guardians of Haq's shrine possess a book which cites his death in 786 AH (1384 AD).
 It has also been said that Alaul Haq's janaza was performed by Jahaniyan Jahangasht.
 His shrine, the Chhoti Dargah, is one of the major dargahs of Bengal; located in the ruined city of Hazrat Pandua in Malda and adjacent to the other contemporary scholars of Bengal such as Jalaluddin Tabrizi.
 Haq's disciples included his son Nur Qutb Alam (who was his successor), as well as the Sufi saints Ashraf Jahangir Semnani and Husayn Dhukkarposh.
-His urs is commemorated from 23-25 Rajab in Chhoti Dargah, presently in West Bengal, India.
-Alaul Haq's grandson, Badr Islam, and his great grandson, Shaykh Zahid, were prominent scholars in Sonargaon.
+His urs is commemorated from 23 to 25 Rajab in Chhoti Dargah, presently in West Bengal, India.
+Alaul Haq's grandson, Badr Islam, and his great-grandson, Shaykh Zahid, were prominent scholars in Sonargaon.